 How did Diaspora practice diverge from the Torah’s instructions?
 The answer lies in our history, during the time of transition from biblical to rabbinic Judaism around the beginning of the common era.

 The Jewish calendar is lunar.
 Over 2,000 years ago, a council of rabbis from the Sanhedrin, the ancient legislative and judicial body, held special sessions in Jerusalem at the end of each lunar month to receive witnesses to the first sliver of the new moon.
 Because a lunar cycle is approximately 29 days long, it was no mystery when the new moon should appear, but the Sanhedrin still declared months and holidays only on the basis of these witnesses.
-To encourage ordinary people to take the time to come and testify, they were fed and honored.
+To encourage ordinary people to take the time to come and testify, the witnesses were fed and honored.
 The rabbis questioned every witness for credibility:

-‘Where did you see [the new moon]?
+Where did you see [the new moon]?
 Was it before or after sunset?
 Was it in the north or the south?
 How high was it?
 How high was it?
-Which way was it tilted?”
+Which way was it tilted?
 (Mishnah Rosh Hashanah 2:6).